Midland Township, Michigan

 Midland Charter Township is a charter township of Midland County in the U.S. state of Michigan.
-The population was 2,287 at the 2010 census.
+The population was 2,223 at the 2020 census.
 The township consists of three non-contiguous segments adjacent to the city of Midland, and the township and city are administered autonomously.

 Geography

+The township is in eastern Midland County, southwest, southeast, and northeast of the city of Midland.
+The northeast section of the township is bordered to the east by Bay County.